sameerprasadkoppolu/portfolio/_pages/about.md

 * **SAP Consultant - Wipro Ltd**
   *Aug 2019 - May 2021 - Bengaluru, India*
-  * Leveraged SAP CPM & BI tools to design the resource planning model for pre-sales teams to win client projects, cutting operational costs by $5M
+  * Leveraged SAP CPM & BI tools to design the resource planning model for pre-sales teams to win client projects, cutting operational costs by $5M.
-  * Integrated CPM into other SAP modules in the ERP system to facilitate data exchange across across-functional teams and improve efficiency by 40% • Analyzed Wipro IP data to forecast trends and new sales opportunities by applying Time Series Analysis, resulting in 10% increase in total sales
+  * Integrated CPM into other SAP modules in the ERP system to facilitate data exchange across across-functional teams and improve efficiency by 40%
+  * Applied Time Series analysis techniques to forecast trends and new sales opportunities of Wipro IP resources, resulting in a 10% increase in total sales.
-  * Constructed the target revenue feature design for pre-sales teams to forecast discounts needed to win customer projects leading to 3% rise in sales
+  * Constructed the target revenue feature design for pre-sales teams to forecast discounts needed to win customer projects leading to 3% rise in sales.
   * Technology Stack: SAP CPM, SAP BI